How Jackson upskills the entire organization through business fluency

 As this effort expands into more formal upskilling, the team is careful to think about the level that each resource is for.
 Some sessions play into dedicated manager trainings, especially when the content gets into how you should be talking about the company.

 “The trainings are another way to help employees see how they live our purpose and values every day,” said Mercer.
-“It’s great to hear that folks were excited about it and wanted their employees to take the training, but we recognize the trainings should be relevant for each audience to help with adoption and application.”
+“It’s great to hear that folks were excited about it and wanted their employees to take the training, but we recognize the training should be relevant for each audience to help with adoption and application.”

 Not wanting to open some tracks up to direct reports, Mercer’s team is building out specific offerings for all levels in the organization.
 “We’re hoping this will help employees understand where they sit in our company strategy and how they are connected, even if we’re not in the same office,” said Mercer.
 “We might work in different departments or even remotely, but we’re also working toward the same goal.”